opengd/uusma-processing/README.md

 You create a new `array` block call `macro` and inside the block you can but as many object macro objects as you wish.
 The macro object need a `source`, the file where the macros are defined and a `do` to point which macros in that file that should be called.

 # Composition
-A composition file is own file format to make it simple to compose using pre defined macros.
+A composition file is it's own file format made to make it simple to compose using pre defined macros.

-A example of a composition file:
+An example of a composition file:
 ```
 # This my first composition
 macro macro.json